adhok/ChromeBlock/README.md

 1. Open the extension details page
 2. Click `Extension options`
 3. Add one keyword or phrase per line
+4. Optionally add one domain per line to the **Excluded Websites** list to bypass filtering on specific sites (e.g., `claude.ai`, `chatgpt.com`, `gemini.google.com` are whitelisted by default).
-4. Choose whether matching items should be hidden or blurred
+5. Choose whether matching items should be hidden or blurred
-5. Optionally enable semantic profiles and paste JSON profiles
+6. Optionally enable semantic profiles and paste JSON profiles
-6. Optionally enable `Transformers.js` scoring for embedding-based profile matching
+7. Optionally enable `Transformers.js` scoring for embedding-based profile matching

 ## Semantic profile example